 These Bake and Slice Chocolate Swirls have been a favorite in our family for over 40 years!

 My Mom made these cookies all the time when we were growing up.
 Most often, she made them during the holidays and included them in our Christmas cookie collection!
-We looked forward to them every year, and I love them.
-They’re chocolate swirled cookie with a buttery shortbread crust.
+I’m sure she clipped the recipe from a little Pillsbury recipe booklet or something like that.
+We looked forward to them every year.
+I love them when I was little and I love them now too.
+They’re a chocolate swirled cookie with a buttery shortbread crust.

 How to make Bake and Slice Chocolate Swirls: